project-sunbird/sunbird.org-docs/developer-docs/server-installation/core-services.md

 2.Replace the host to http://localhost:9000 while running

-3.Run other defintion scripts from taxonomy service [definition-scripts](https://github.com/project-sunbird/knowledge-platform/tree/release-3.4.0/definition-scripts) Since master_category_create is alredy ran do not run again.
+3.Run other defintion scripts from taxonomy service [definition-scripts](https://github.com/project-sunbird/knowledge-platform/tree/release-3.4.0/definition-scripts) Since master_category_create is already ran do not run again.